-There’s conjointly a fast menu that is accessed by pressing the Q button. this provides you speedy access to some key options which will either be adjusted mistreatment the camera’s physical buttons and dials, or by touching the screen to toggle between settings. we tend to reckon that whether or not you’re not wont to employing a touchscreen on a camera, it’ll before long become second-nature to you – the EOS Rebel T7i / EOS 800D’s touchscreen interface is incredibly intuitive, and integrated seamlessly with the camera’s menu system.
+There’s conjointly a fast menu that is accessed by pressing the Q button. this provides you speedy access to some key options which will either be adjusted mistreatment of the camera’s physical buttons and dials or by touching the screen to toggle between settings. we tend to reckon that whether or not you’re not won’t to employing a touchscreen on a camera, it’ll before long become second-nature to you – the EOS Rebel T7i / EOS 800D’s touchscreen interface is incredibly intuitive and integrated seamlessly with the camera’s menu system.

-The EOS Rebel T6i / EOS 750D used Canon’s tried and tested 19-point phase-detect AF system, that was commencing to look a bit dated even once it had been launched a pair of years back.
-Canon has overhauled this for the Rebel T7i / 800D, upping the coverage to forty five points – and that is not the full story, as Canon has conjointly created all forty five points cross-type for additional correct AF.
+The EOS Rebel T6i / EOS 750D used Canon’s tried and tested 19-point phase-detect AF system, which was commencing to look a bit dated even once it had been launched a pair of years back.
+Canon has overhauled this for the Rebel T7i / 800D, upping the coverage to 45 points – and that is not the full story, as Canon has conjointly created all 45 points cross-type for additional correct AF.

-As well as this, focusing is sensitive all the way down to -3EV, therefore even in poor light-weight you mustn’t have any problems. we tend to take a look at the AF underneath poor artificial light-weight and it performed well, solely troubled once bestowed with some nearly black conditions.
-Finally, twenty seven of the AF points are sensitive even at wider apertures all the way down to f/8 – good if you are going to use a moderately slow lens and teleconverter along.
+As well as this, focusing is sensitive all the way down to -3EV, therefore even in poor light-weight, you mustn’t have any problems. we tend to take a look at the AF underneath poor artificial light-weight and it performed well, solely troubled once bestowed with some nearly black conditions.
+Finally, 27 of the AF points are sensitive even at wider apertures all the way down to f/8 – good if you are going to use a moderately slow lens and teleconverter along.

-Perhaps the largest improvement is within the manner the camera handles noise. pictures appeared terribly clean at low sensitivities and displayed sensible saturation, however it’s additional up the sensitivity vary wherever the large enhancements are evident.
+Perhaps the largest improvement is within the manner the camera handles noise. pictures appeared terribly clean at low sensitivities and displayed sensible saturation, however, it adds up the sensitivity vary wherever the large enhancements are evident.

 Raw files altered in Adobe Camera Raw looked excellent, with pictures trying terribly clean even at ISO6400. whereas there is some physical property (grain-like) noise, it’s totally fine in structure, and there is hardly any noticeable saturation (color) noise gift.
 Saturation has suffered barely but, though it’s still excellent.

 As you’d expect, image noise is far additional pronounced at ISO25,600, with saturation and detail suffering on high of additional noticeable noise.
-Despite this although, results are still pretty sound all things thought of.
-We’d avoid mistreatment this setting wherever doable, however it will give that little bit of flexibility if you actually have to get a trial in poor light-weight.
+Despite this although, the results are still pretty sound all things thought of.
+We’d avoid mistreatment in this setting wherever doable, however, it will give that little bit of flexibility if you actually have to get a trial in poor light-weight.